 Dublin is a global, entrepreneurial city with a bright future – and many people have moved here to share in its success.
 Here are seven of the top reasons why working in Dublin might be the right move for you too.
 1. The robust jobs market Ireland’s GDP growth has been the fastest in Europe since 2017.
 It even grew 3.4% in 2020 – despite the impact of the pandemic.
 Ireland was the only country in Europe lucky enough to record economic growth that y

 Since the 1950s, Ireland has pursued a vision of ‘industrialisation by invitation’.
 By simply creating a tempting business climate, it has managed to attract huge investment from American and European multinationals – as well as some businesses from further afield.

 These investments have benefited many parts of the country, but Dublin’s deep pool of talent, long-established infrastructure and rich culture has attracted the lion’s share.

 If you’re working in Dublin to gain experience or develop your career, these multinational companies offer great benefits and favourable salaries.
 But, most importantly, they have global name recognition.
 This looks great on your CV, wherever you go, and is a huge asset if you ever want to find a job abroad.

-Here’s a quick run-down of the largest international firms that have made significant investments in Dublin.
+Here’s a quick rundown of the largest international firms that have made significant investments in Dublin to date.

-Many international banks have significant operations in Dublin, serving Irish and European markets.
-This cohort is likely to swell as banks with operations in the City of London rebalance their presence after Brexit.
+Many international banks have significant operations in Dublin, serving both the Irish and European markets.
+This cohort is continuing to grow as banks with operations in the City of London rebalance their presence with Brexit relocations.